 What is the cost to me of staying or going back to this relationship?

 What do I gain from this relationship, what would I gain going back?

 So if your giving it your all and only receiving when they want something from you, not just because it’s the right thing to do, if you are surrounded with put-downs? negativity? can not do right for doing wrong?
 Constantly living on the edge?
 Walking on eggshells?
-Doing everything you can to change yourself to meet their demands and still not measuring up.
+Doing everything you can to change yourself to meet their demands and their needs and still not measuring up.
 If you are now reacting to defend yourself and they still blame you?
 If you have to lose who you are?
 No longer allowed to do the things you enjoy doing?
 If you have to conform to them to have a peaceful life?
 And it’s still wrong?
-Then the cost is you.
+Then the cost of that relationship is you.

 If your leaving this is when you need a plan off action, if it’s a partner, the start of getting out, is taking those steps to plan a safe exit, as leaving is the most dangerous time, people do get out safely, and your safety is paramount, you never know to what extent an abusive person will go to, most will not do anything other than the smear campaigns, even so you need to start putting yourself and your needs first, you do not owe an abusive person an apology or an explanation, you’ve been doing this your entire relationship and all that does is sink you, you owe yourself the best chance of a safe exit and a fresh start to a happier life.